PREVYMIS 240 mg concentrate for solution for infusion

 Weight

-Based on population pharmacokinetic analyses, letermovir AUC is estimated to be 18.7% lower in subjects weighing 80-100 kg compared to subjects weighing 67 kg.
-This difference is not clinically relevant.
+Based on population pharmacokinetic analyses in healthy adult subjects, letermovir AUC is estimated to be 18.7% lower in subjects weighing 80-100 kg compared to subjects weighing 67 kg.
+Based on population pharmacokinetic analysis in adult kidney transplant recipients (P002), letermovir AUC is estimated to be 26% lower in subjects weighing greater than 80 kg compared to subjects weighing less than or equal to 80 kg.
+These differences are not clinically relevant.

 Race

-Based on population pharmacokinetic analyses, letermovir AUC is estimated to be 33.2% higher in Asians compared to Whites.
+Based on population pharmacokinetic analyses in healthy adult subjects, letermovir AUC is estimated to be 33.2% higher in Asians compared to Whites.
 This change is not clinically relevant.

 Gender